- Be a Canadian citizen, a permanent resident of Canada

-- are available to conduct research for 40 hours per week for 16 consecutive weeks during the summer
+- Available to conduct research for 40 hours per week for 16 consecutive weeks during the summer

 What to Submit